Foreign Direct Investment in Colombia

 FDI updates and corrections

-Any change to your registered investment additional capital, partial divestment, corrections requires an amendment filing with the Banco de la República.
+Any change to your registered investment, including additional capital, partial divestments, or corrections, requires an amendment filing with the Banco de la República.
 We manage all updates as part of our ongoing FDI compliance service.

-Register Your Foreign Direct Investment Colombia — Consultation
+Register Your Foreign Direct Investment in Colombia — Consultation

 Our Process — 4 Critical Steps to Register Foreign Direct Investment in Colombia